-O-pa is committed to ensuring every patron's experience is convenient, safe and remarkable.
-We use feedback from audiences and community partners to improve accessibility features at both the Holland Center and the Orpheum Theater.
+O-pa is committed to ensuring every patron's experience is accessible, safe and extraordinary.
+We use feedback from patrons and community partners to improve accessibility features at both the Holland Center and the Orpheum Theater.
 O-pa staff and volunteers are happy to accommodate requests so that all patrons can enjoy a performance without barriers.

 The drop-off zone is located on the south side of the Holland Center on Douglas Street.
 Courtesy wheelchairs are available for guests needing curbside drop-off and can be requested from an Ambassador upon arrival.